-Burke was born in 1792 in County Tyrone, one of two children in a
+According to Ben Johnson's piece on the accomplices for historic-uk, Burke was born in 1792 in County Tyrone, one of two children in a

 middle-class family.
 He was described as a friendly, popular man with a wide build and short, gingery hair.
 By 1818 he was living in County Mayo but, after an argument with his father-in-law that year over land ownership, he abandoned his wife and children and went to Scotland with his mistress, Helen McDougal.